leucos/datadog-megaraid/README.md

 - Drive has flagged a S.M.A.R.T alert (when megacli reports 'Yes')
 - Firmware state (when 'Online' or 'Spun Up' are not found in firmware report)

+They can be disabled with the `disk_events` config flag (globally, or per-instance).

 # Misc

 See the accompanying [megaraid](https://github.com/leucos/ansible-megaraid) and [datadog-agent](https://github.com/leucos/ansible-datadog-agent) Ansible roles.